apollographql/apollo-client/docs/source/recipes/server-side-rendering.md

 <h3 id="local-queries">Avoiding the network for local queries</h3>

 If your GraphQL endpoint is on the same server that you're rendering from, you may want to avoid using the network when making your SSR queries.
 In particular, if localhost is firewalled on your production environment (eg. Heroku), making network requests for these queries will not work.
-One solution to this problem is the [apollo-local-query](https://github.com/af/apollo-local-query) module, which lets you create a `networkInterface` for apollo that doesn't actually use the network.
+One solution to this problem is to use an Apollo Link to fetch data using a local graphql schema instead of making a network request.

 <h3 id="skip-for-ssr">Skipping queries for SSR</h3>